 Microsoft has got a really impressive hand to play this console generation, too, though, and the Xbox Series X is its new flagship.
 It's the most powerful console ever, too.

-An SSD and huge power means it's right up there with the PS5, and the prices are similar too.
+An SSD and huge power mean it's right up there with the PS5, and the prices are similar too.
 However, Microsoft's console might be a cheaper one, in the long run, thanks to Game Pass, a membership scheme that makes it affordable to play a huge range of games for a monthly fee.

 After buying Bethesda recently, too, Microsoft should catch up on the exclusives front in the next couple of years, making the Series X an equally great choice.

 Of course, even if it's no longer super new, the Nintendo Switch has to be part of any console conversation - it's an absolute classic, portable and for home use all in one package.